- Coconut oil is sometimes recommended for treating dark circles

-The exact mechanism through which coconut oil is supposed to get rid of dark circles is unclear.
-Coconut oil has moisturizing properties and has been demonstrated to increase cell turnover rate, improve the protective barrier of the skin, and reduce inflammation.
-It is thought that this combination of effects may improve the overall quality of the skin below the eyes and reduce dark circles’ appearance.
+Coconut oil has moisturizing properties and has been demonstrated to increase cell turnover rate, improve the protective barrier of the skin and reduce inflammation.
+It is thought that this combination of effects may improve the overall quality of the skin below the eyes and reduce the appearance of dark circles.

 Does Coconut Oil Get Rid of Dark Under-Eye Circles?

-No scientific studies indicate that coconut oil can improve under-eye circles.
-It is likely that anecdotal evidence pointing to its efficacy is merely a placebo effect.
+There are no scientific studies that prove coconut oil can improve under-eye circles.
+It may be that anecdotal evidence pointing to its efficacy is wishful thinking.

 Coconut oil is comedogenic, meaning it clogs pores.
-This makes it unsuitable for use by nearly everyone except people with extremely dry skin.
+This makes it unsuitable for use by nearly everyone except those with extremely dry skin.

 How to Use Coconut Oil for Dark Circles

-Coconut oil is best used at nighttime, as it makes the skin appear greasy.
-Discontinue use of coconut oil if you experience any signs of irritation, or once your dark circles disappear, as extended use heightens your likelihood of getting acne from it.
+Coconut oil is best used at nighttime as it makes the skin appear greasy.
+Discontinue use of coconut oil if you experience any signs of irritation.

 Choosing a coconut oil product

 Cold-pressed, virgin coconut oil is considered the best and healthiest form of the oil.
-This oil is pressed from raw, fresh coconut instead of dried or bleached coconut and is not further refined.
+This oil is pressed from fresh, raw coconut instead of dried or bleached coconut and is not further refined.